- Preface

 try {

-// but virtual threads are easy to use because they are managed by the JVM.
+// but virtual threads work smoothly, as they are managed by the JVM.

 .mapToObj(i -> executor.submit(() -> doBlockingCall(i)))